zammad/zammad-documentation/admin/console/hidden-settings.rst

    >> Setting.get('ui_user_organization_selector_with_email')

-Change Font-Settings for outgoing HTML-Mails
+Change font settings for outgoing HTML mails
 --------------------------------------------

 .. note::

-   Some Clients (like Outlook) might fallback to other Settings while it might work for other Clients.
+   Some clients (like Outlook) might fallback to other settings while it might work for other clients.

-The below setting allows you to adjust Zammads email font setting.
+The below setting allows you to adjust Zammad's email font setting.
 This setting does not require a service restart.

 .. code-block:: ruby